TOP > Research and Development

 In addition to IV solutions, our core product domain and a fundamental pillar of medical treatment, and medical foods, Otsuka Pharmaceutical Factory engages in R&D to develop products which create new value by meeting unmet medical needs in the fields of surgical aid and regenerative medicine products.
 We see things from the patient’s point of view and develop innovative medical products which are not bound by the constraints of existing concepts, and undertake all these initiatives with enthusiasm and a sense of duty.
 For example, we are developing a bioengineered pancreatic islet product which could become a major treatment for diabetes patients.

 Depending on the circumstances, healthcare professionals often prepare antibiotic solutions or nutrition solutions containing glucose, electrolytes, amino acids, vitamins, trace elements, or all of the above.
 These solutions are administered intravenously, which is a severe burden for healthcare professionals as it requires an aseptic procedure.
 We initiated research into the development of a product container that would be both safe and easy to use, which resulted in our Otsuka multi-chamber bag system that enables antibiotics and solvents to be administered in a sterile environment with a single press.
-Our antibiotic kit solution, the first of its kind in Japan, utilizes this technology.
+Our antibiotic kit solution, the first of its kind in the world, utilizes this technology.
 More recently we developed the first-ever quad-chamber bag.
 These products, which help to prevent medication or mixing errors, have been widely acclaimed by medical institutions.

 In 1946 when we began manufacturing various injectable solutions, the container was only made of glass.
 In order to overcome the disadvantage of a glass container which is heavy and easy to break, we developed plastic bottles for the first time in Japan, and in addition, we have offered the high-performance soft bags which improved the transparency and strength of containers, infection prevention measures, and convenience.
 Putting quality first, we are committed to materials and raw materials of containers, and we are developing our own containers with our strengths.
 We will continue to aim for container development that is even more innovative and can contribute to the medical field.